AP® World History: Modern| Free-Response Questions

-A frequently asked question is "How many FRQs are on the AP World History exam?”.
-Section 2 of the AP World History exam contains two types of free response questions: one document-based question (DBQ) and one long essay (LEQ).
-Every essay is graded on a scale ranging from 0 to 6.
+Section 2 of the AP World History exam contains 2 types of free-response questions: one document-based question (DBQ) and one long essay question (LEQ).
+Every essay is graded on a scale of 0 to 6.

 How to Answer AP World History Free-Response Questions?

-Here are some general tips for approaching the FRQ section of the AP World History exam:
+Here are some general tips for approaching the AP World History FRQ section:

-Before you get started, look over all the prompts and begin with the one that seems easiest.
+1. Before you start, review all the prompts and begin with the easiest one.

-Starting with the easiest question can boost your confidence that you can succeed on this exam.
-For some students, the LEQ is the easiest because it does not require the student to read documents to answer the question.
-For other students, the DBQ is easier because, even if the student is unfamiliar with the topic of the question, the documents can aid in answering questions that would be difficult to answer without evidence.
+Starting with the easiest question can boost your confidence for the rest of the exam.
+For some students, the LEQ may be easiest since it does not require you to read documents to answer the question.
+For other students, the DBQ is easier because, even if you are unfamiliar with the topic of the question, the documents can aid in answering.
 Many students choose to answer the DBQ last because they prefer to quickly write the easier essays so they have more time for the harder ones.

 Your thesis must contain a defensible interpretation, not a summary or restatement of the prompt.
-A defensible interpretation is a main idea you got from the passage or poem that applies to the prompt's focus.
+A defensible interpretation is the main idea you got from the passage or poem that applies to the prompt's focus.
 Don’t spend too much time on your introduction.
-Two or three sentences are sufficient.
-If you are running out of time, write at least a thesis for all your essays because you will receive at least a point for it.
+Two or 3 sentences are sufficient.
+If you are running out of time, write at least a thesis for all your essays because you will receive at least a point.
 (Note: SAQs won't require a thesis statement)

-To score well on the FRQs, make sure you include paraphrased proof of all of your ideas in your essay.
+To score well on the AP World History free-response questions, include paraphrased proof of your ideas in your essay.
 Focus on specific words and details that support what you have to say.
 Be sure to explain how the evidence illustrates your idea.
-Two pieces of evidence for each of your points is sufficient; don’t include lists of quotes without explaining how they support your interpretation.
+Two pieces of evidence for each of your points are sufficient.
+Don’t include lists of quotes without explaining how they support your interpretation.

 The graders understand that you are writing under time constraints and your essay is more like a rough draft.
-If you make a mistake or change your mind, simply draw a line through the mistake and keep going.
+So, your spelling and grammar errors are not taken much seriously.

 AP World History FRQ Examples

-Here are some examples of free response questions from previous AP World History exams to illustrate the types of questions you will see on the exam.
-These questions are taken directly from the College Board® Course Description guide and are a great resource for practice.
+Here are some examples of free-response questions from previous AP World History exams.
+These questions are taken directly from the College Board® Course Description guide.
+The writing component is divided into 2 parts:

 Document-Based Question

-A document-based question (DBQ) is an essay question that provides you with seven documents and asks you to write an argument based on a prompt, using information from six of the documents.
-In this type of essay, you will be asked to make connections between two or more documents in addition to calling upon your outside historical knowledge.
-This is by far the toughest of the three types of essays you will write, but with a little practice and these tips, you'll be able to write a DBQ that displays good writing skills and high-level thinking.
+A DBQ is an essay question that provides you with 7 documents and asks you to write an argument based on a prompt and using information from 6 of the documents.
+In this type of essay, you will be asked to make connections between 2 or more documents in addition to calling upon your outside historical knowledge.

 The DBQ is worth 25% of the AP exam, and you are given 60 minutes to complete it.
-The expectation is to spend 15 minutes reading the documents you are provided and then write for the remaining 45 minutes.
+The expectation is to spend 15 minutes reading the documents and the remaining 45 minutes writing.

 The documents will include primary texts, secondary texts, and images and will be related to the time period of your prompt.
-There is no set number of each that you will receive, but there is always one of each.
-Read through the documents thoroughly, spending no more than fifteen minutes on them.
-The point of this essay is to provide a point to argue (your thesis) and prove that point with evidence from the documents.
-You need to use three of the documents to get credit.
-For full credit, you'll need to use all six to prove your thesis.
+Read through the documents thoroughly, spending no more than 15 minutes on them.
+The point of this essay is to provide a thesis and prove that point with evidence from the documents.
+You must use at least 3 documents to get credit.
+For full credit, you'll need to use 6 documents to prove your thesis.

 Start your essay by writing an introduction, setting up your thesis, and dividing your argument into several steps.
-In the 1st body paragraph, tell the reader the historical situation and then include previous historical knowledge you have that is outside the documents.
-In the 2nd and 3rd body paragraphs, restate the point made in the thesis, and use documents to explain and prove your point.
-Try to use two or three documents.
-If you made more than two points, (something that is necessary sometimes) then you'll write a 4th body paragraph and use one or two different documents as evidence.
+In the first paragraph, tell the reader the historical situation and include previous historical knowledge you have that is outside the documents.
+In the second and third paragraphs, restate the point made in the thesis and use documents to explain and prove your point.
+Try to use 2 or 3 documents.
+If you made more than 2 points, write a fourth paragraph and use 1 or 2 additional documents as evidence.
 In your conclusion, restate your thesis, summarize the main arguments, and tell the reader how they fit together.

-Try to paraphrase over direct quoting.
-While it is not wrong to directly quote, it shows the reader a deeper level of understanding and helps you get the 'explain' portion of the directions.
-Managing your time is a big part of essay writing.
-This is why practicing beforehand is helpful.
+Try to paraphrase over direct quoting, showing the reader a deeper level of understanding.
+Managing your time is a big part of essay writing, which is why practicing beforehand is helpful.

 Document-based Question (DBQ) Example